German Colony, Haifa: History

 The Jerusalemsverein sent and sponsored a teacher for the congregants' children.
 In 1892 the Jerusalemsverein decided to lend the congregation the money needed to build a prayer hall.
 Otto Fischer (1813–1910), a Haifa resident, donated the land at the foot of Mount Carmel, and the Haifa engineer Ernst August Voigt gratuitously drew the constructions plans.
 In September 1892 the constructions started and pastor Carl Schlicht (Jerusalem) inaugurated the community centre, including a prayer hall and two school rooms, on July 2, 1893.
 The community center and school buildings became the Haifa City Museum in 2011.
 Starting in the same year the Jerusalemsverein sponsored a pastor for the new Haifa Evangelical Congregation.

 The teacher Herrmann initiated a choir.
 From 1900 on, Marie Teckhaus, a Deaconess sponsored by the Kaiserswerth Deaconesses Mother House, ran a medical station, open for patients of all denominations and religions.
 In 1907 the congregation built a separate school building, but later the discrepancies between the two German-speaking congregations – Evangelical and Templer – shrank, thus before World War I the schools were pooled.

-The population fluctuated between 300-400 settlers between 1870 and 1914.
+The population fluctuated between 300 and 400 settlers between 1870 and 1914.
 Sixty of the colonists were American citizens and their leader, Jacob Schumacher served as the U.S. consular agent for Haifa and northern Palestine.
 Due to their population increase and the ongoing urbanisation of Haifa, the colonists searched to buy lands in order to found new settlements.
 These were to be exclusively monodenominational.
 Thus the Templers settled in Bethlehem of Galilee and the Evangelical Protestants founded the neighbouring Waldheim.

 Employing modern farming methods, the Templers introduced soil fertilization, better methods of crop rotation and new crops such as potatoes.
 They imported agricultural machinery and engaged in "mixed farming," combining dairy farming and field crops.